shrop/os-app-configs/shrop-mac.md

 * Setup Dropbox sync
 * Setup Command + Spacebar for action and turn this key combo off for Spotlight
+* Clipboard
    * Turn on "Enable Clipboard History"
+* AddressBook
+   * Turn on "Open Contacts in Alfred"
 * Hide hat on Alfred window
 * Default Results
   * Extras: Folders
+  * Search Scope: Add "/Sysatem/Library/CoreServices"
 * Set the theme to "Lion" in the Appearance preferences area

 Colloquy

-* Setup connection to shropnet.dyndns.org (See 1 Password for configuration info for the connection)
 * Change Appearance style to "Fiat"
 * Mute all notification sounds
 * Show event bubble option
   * ...only if Colloquy is in the background
   * ...and keep on screen until activated

 Dropbox

 * Setup "Selective Sync" as necessary
 * Change icon to black and white

 Finder

+* Show these items on the desktop: all
+* New Finder windows show: ~/Dropbox
+* General
+   * Show these items on the desktop: uncheck Hard disks
+   * New Finder windows show: Dropbox
 * Sidebar:
   * Check myhomefolder
- * Uncheck "AirDrop"
+  * Check "AirDrop"
   * Uncheck "All My Files"
   * Uncheck "Documents"
   * Uncheck "Movies"
   * Uncheck "Music"
   * Uncheck "Pictures"
- * Sidebar:
-  * Uncheck "Hard disks"
-  * Check myhomefolder
-  * Uncheck "AirDrop"
-  * Uncheck "All My Files"
-  * Uncheck "Documents"
-  * Uncheck "Movies"
-  * Uncheck "Music"
-  * Uncheck "Pictures"
-  * Uncheck "iDisk"
-  * Sidebar order for favorites should be: Dropbox, myhomefolder, Desktop, Downloads and Applications
+  * Sidebar order for favorites should be: Dropbox, myhomefolder, Desktop, Downloads, Applications and AirDrop
   * Uncheck "Show warnings before changing an extension"
   * Uncheck "Show warnings before emptying the Trash"
   * When performing a search: Search the Current Folder
   * TotalFinder:
- * Turn on The Asepis Feature
-  * Check "Don't write .DS_Store to network"
     * Tweaks
       * Check "Hide icon in Menu Bar"
       * Check "Show Cut&Pate buttons in Context Menus"
       * Check "Allow path copying from Context Menus"

 FireFox

 * Set the home page to "https://citrix.uncc.edu"

-GrabBox

-* Setup the Dropbox Public folder per instructions
-* Preferences:
- * Check "Automaticall start GrabBox on login"
- * Check "Use random filenames"
- * Check "Make random filenames longer"
- * URL Shortener: bit.ly

 Growl

 * Set Growl to launch at login in the Growl preferences
+* Uncheck "Rollup automatically displays"
-* Set the display to Smoke and to show in the lower left corner
+* Set the display to Smoke and to show in the upper right corner
 * Add HardwareGrowler to login items
+* Add iOS 4 Notification style.
+Use white.

 Hazel

 * Set up folder "Downloads" to throw away duplicate files and incomplete downloads after 1 week.
 Load the same rule sets and select "Old Files" for Downloads.
   * Make sure the Downloads folder is in the Dock
 * Trash: Delete files sitting in Trash for more than 1 week
 * Enable App Sweep and multi-user sweep
-* Setup folder "OmniFocus Backups" ("~/Dropbox/OmniFocus Backups") to user the "Old Files" sample rule

 Homebrew